Roasted Eggplant with Yogurt Sauce

 Substitutions

-If you don’t have all the ingredients for Roasted Eggplant Salad with Greek Yogurt, no worries!
+If you don’t have all the ingredients for this Mediterranean-style roasted eggplant with yogurt and fresh tomato, no worries!
 You can switch things up and still make a tasty dish.
 Here’s how:

 Instead of 8 tbsp olive oil, you can use less if you’re watching calories.
 Just a drizzle works fine.